Kuju29/ytdl-explorer/README.md

 ### How to use it
 1. [Download the ZIP archive of this repository](https://github.com/Kuju29/ytdl-explorer/archive/refs/heads/main.zip)
 2. Unpack the archive
-3. Double-click on the ytdl.reg file and confirm adding the keys to the registry
+3. Double-click on the yt-dlp.reg and ffmpeg.reg file and confirm adding the keys to the registry
 4. Copy the video link, go to the folder where you want to download it
 5. Right click on the empty space and choose your option
 6. Voilà!